- Home

 Press Releases

-Grand Forks Public Friends announces “Retuning YOU in 2022” Friends Focus
+Grand Forks Public Friends announces “Library of Things” as 2023 Friends Focus

-Grand Forks Public Friends board members and volunteers will work with library staff throughout the year to organize music and wellness opportunities for all ages.
+Grand Forks Public Friends board members and volunteers will work with library staff throughout the year to organize tangible and intangible opportunities for all ages.
 The library will post the events on Facebook and its website as they are planned.

 About Grand Forks Public Friends